 Two versions of the kit exist, that differ in the execution of the lower left wing tip.
 In the (presumably) first version, the angles of the left lower wing tip were incorrect.
 This was corrected in the second version.
 (Information courtesy of Evan 'Horrido')

-Have Blue vacform kits were issued by Maintrack in 1/72 and 1/48 under its 'Project-X' label, but I've never seen these.
-Reported catalog numbers for the 1/72 kit are PX401 and PX018.
+Have Blue vacform kits were issued by Maintrack in 1/72 and 1/48 under its 'Project-X' label, but I've never seen these in the flesh.
+Reported catalog numbers for the 1/72 kit are PX018 (as seen printed on the drawing that is visible from the front side), but also PX401 (maybe this is the 1/48 model?).
 They are described as having very soft moulding and poor detail.
 Take your pick! :-)

 It was reported from the 2010 Nürnberg Spielwarenmesse that Kopro announced a new Have Blue model, with catalog numbers 73188 and 73199 listed for aircraft number 2 and 1 respectively.
 See IPMS Germany Nürnberg report and Model Airplane International 2010 release list.